mikhailik1203/SuffixTree/README.md

 # SuffixTree
-Fixed depth suffix tree, designed for minimum memory overhead per stored value
+Fixed depth suffix tree container, designed for the case when string key could be splitted to the unique suffixes.
+Container is optimised for minimum memory overhead per stored value and lower latency.

-Suported compiler: MSVC 2010
+Suported compiler: GCC 8